ehrrsn7/procedural-programming/cpp/Procedural Programming/ProceduralProgramming Unit 2/output.md

 - The value of every variable at every stage of execution
 - Realization where the flaws or bugs are

-Please see page 168 for a bint.
+Please see page 168 for a hint.

 ## Problem 2